Moving to Milan: where are the best neighborhoods and how to find an apartment?

 I’m moving to Milan, where should I live?

-Well, my suggestions and the best areas to live in Milan (and my personal favorite areas of town) for a young professional moving to Milan would be:
+My suggestions and the best areas to live in Milan (and my personal favorite areas of town) for a young professionals moving to Milan would be:

 City center / Duomo: living in the city center has its pros and cons.
 For example, public transportation is extremely accessible, if you work in the center you can go on foot, and restaurants, museums and all the sights are close by.
-However, it does get busy with tourists, outdoor events and concerts in the summer will disturb your sleep, and you will need a generous budget for rent.
+However, it does get busy with tourists, outdoor events and concerts in the summer may disturb your sleep, and you will need a generous budget for rent or to buy.

 Brera/Solferino: prices are outrageous but if it is short term, it will be very memorable to have lived in the center of town.
 There are also some of the old canals and winding cobblestone roads.